topmonks/rsk-uniswap-docs/frontend-integration/connect-to-uniswap.md

 ### Get Exchange Address

 There is a separate exchange contract for every ERC20 token.
-The `getExchange` method in the factory contract can be used to find the Ethereum address associated with an ERC20 token address.
+The `getExchange` method in the factory contract can be used to find the RSK address associated with an ERC20 token address.

 ```javascript
 const exchangeAddress = factoryContract.methods.getExchange(tokenAddress)